 What skills do you need to be a computer systems analyst?

-If that description has piqued your interest, you’re probably wondering which skills are needed to excel in this position.
-Computer systems analysts must have a wide array of skills related to both business and IT, according to the BLS.
-They must maintain perfect harmony between an organization’s personnel, process flow and computer system.
+If that description has piqued your interest, you’re probably wondering which skills are needed to actually carry out the duties detailed above.
+Computer systems analysts must have a wide array of skills related to both business and IT.
+They must maintain perfect harmony between an organization’s personnel, process flow and computer systems.

-We used real-time job analysis software from BurningGlass.com to analyze more than 280,000 computer systems analyst job postings in 2013.
-The analysis revealed the top hard and soft skills employers are seeking right now.
+We used real-time job analysis software to analyze nearly 200,000 computer systems analyst job postings from the last 12 months.1 The analysis revealed the top hard and soft skills employers are seeking right now.
 Here is what we found:

-Not familiar with some of the technical skills you above?
+Not familiar with some of the technical skills listed above?
 Don’t panic!
 That’s precisely the type of training and expertise you can expect to gain by earning a computer science degree.